Program overview

 Program Overview

 Humber’s Recreation and Leisure Services diploma program equips students with essential skills for a successful career in various sectors, including government, not-for-profit, and commercial recreation organizations.
 The program emphasizes practical learning through industry collaboration, ensuring that the curriculum remains relevant and up-to-date.
-Students will gain hands-on experience by planning and executing events for local community and charity organizations.
-Additionally, a one-day leadership camp at Pursuit OCR enhances communication and leadership skills.
-The program also features guest speakers, practical training, and field trips, providing students with valuable insights into the industry.
-Learning from experienced professionals in recreation management further prepares students for the challenges they will face in the workplace.
+Students gain hands-on experience by planning and executing events for local charities and community organizations.
+Additionally, a leadership camp at Pursuit OCR enhances communication and leadership skills.
+The program also features guest speakers and field trips, providing students with valuable insights into the industry.
+Learning from experienced professionals in recreation management prepares students for the challenges and opportunities in the field.

 Program Structure

-The Recreation and Leisure Services diploma program spans 4 semesters and offers a comprehensive curriculum designed to prepare students for various roles in the recreation industry.
-Key features of the program structure include:
+The Recreation and Leisure Services diploma program spans 4 semesters, offering a comprehensive curriculum designed to prepare students for various roles in the recreation industry.
+The program includes:

 • Field experience in Semester 4, allowing students to apply their knowledge in real-world settings.